Impurity with a resonance in the vicinity of the Fermi energy: Model of an Impurity with a Resonance

 where $\omega\equiv \Gamma/k_R$.

 The precise form of $\delta_0(k)$ is not important for our analysis, as long as it does not change rapidly as a function of $k$.
 For the sake of discussion, we use

 where $\alpha$ is the scattering length.
 This form of phase shift is typical for low-energy scattering, in particular, it is the standard form for scattering of cold atoms~\cite{Feshbach_review}.
-However, even for cold atoms, when the width of a characteristic Feshbach resonance is much smaller than the Fermi energy, one needs to consider the non-trivial behavior of the phase shift as in Eq.~(\ref{eq_phase_shift}), see~\cite{Feshbach_review}.
-In this paper, we assume that $U$ does not support bound states, which implies that $\alpha<0$.
+However, even for cold atoms, when the width of a characteristic Feshbach resonance is much smaller than the Fermi energy, one needs to consider more complicated forms of the phase shift, e.g., the one in Eq.~(\ref{eq_phase_shift}), see Ref.~\cite{Feshbach_review}.
+The scattering length $\alpha$ can be either negative or positive.
+In the latter case, the potential $U$ can support shallow bound states.
+We assume $\alpha<0$ to focus only on the physics associated with the resonance.
+Nevertheless, it is straightforward to extend our approach and results to the case with positive scattering lengths.